Introduction

 The removal of litter bins at Ham Hill Country Park has been hailed as a success after the amount of litter at the site fell by approximately 85% annually.
 After a spate of anti-social littering at the site, we were forced to rethink how to address an ever-increasing litter problem at the site.

-In June 2019, we made the decision to remove all 14 litter bins from the site, encouraging visitors to take responsibility for their own waste and asking them to take their rubbish home with them and recycle what they could.
+In June 2019, we made the decision to remove all 14 litter bins from the site.
+This encouraged visitors to take responsibility for their own waste and take their rubbish home with them and recycle what they could.

 The response has been overwhelmingly positive and to find out more read the Ham Hill case study.